verenablaschke/dialect-clustering/README.md

 Annual Review of Linguistics](https://www.annualreviews.org/doi/full/10.1146/annurev-linguist-030514-124930).
   - ```clustering_via_eigenvectors.py``` is an implementation of the example from ```wieling2011bipartite```.
   - The clustering of the BDPA/SoundComparisons data is currently performed in `align.py`.
-  - The co-clustering of doculects and features currently doesn't seem to work great.
+  - The co-clustering of doculects and features currently doesn't seem to work that great.
 I (arbitrarily) picked k=5 clusters.
-One of these clusters is only picked for a couple of sound correspondences but for no dialects.
+One of these clusters is only picked for a couple of sound correspondences but for no dialects (see `align.log`).
 Why?
+Is it the number of clusters?
+What are the particularities of the correspondences associated with the otherwise empty clusters?

 Notes: